palantir/godel-okgo-asset-compiles/README.md

 godel-okgo-asset-compiles
 =========================
-godel-okgo-asset-compiles is an asset for the gödel [`okgo plugin`](https://github.com/palantir/okgo).
+godel-okgo-asset-compiles is an asset for the gödel [okgo plugin](https://github.com/palantir/okgo).
 It provides the functionality of the [go-compiles](https://github.com/palantir/go-compiles) check.

 This check verifies that all of the provided packages (and their tests) compiles.
 The output is similar to that of